GWR 6800 Class 6880 Betton Grange

+The locomotive's completion date was plagued by a number of delays.
+Initially expected to be operational in 2013, the locomotive steamed for the first time in April 2024 after more than 25 years of work.

+The Grange Class

+The Granges were effectively a smaller-wheeled version of the GWR Hall Class.
+The GWR also built a lighter version of the Granges, the GWR 7800 Class, known as the Manor Class, which had smaller boilers.

 The 6800 Class had driving wheels of 5 ft 8 in diameter, four inches smaller than those of the Hall Class.
 However, as their cylinders were of the same size and the two classes shared the Swindon No. 1 boiler, the Grange had a tractive effort 1,600 lb greater than the Hall.
 Hence, with their power and mixed traffic characteristics, the Grange locomotives could handle most duties on the network.
-The British Railways power classification of the Grange Class was 5MT, its GWR power class was D and its route availability colour code was red.
-In service they were reliable performers.
+The British Railways power classification of the Grange Class was 5MT, its GWR power class was D, and its route availability colour code was red.

+No. 6880 Betton Grange was the next Grange due to be constructed by the GWR, to be named after the manor house in the Shropshire hamlet of Betton Strange.
+However, the onset of Second World War stopped the construction programme.

+The class was withdrawn between 1960 and 1965 as part of the British Railways modernisation plan.
 The last of the Grange Class, No. 6872 Crawley Grange was withdrawn and scrapped in 1965, and none were preserved.

-Background
+Project Background

 Inspired by the success of the A1 Steam Locomotive Trust in building the LNER Peppercorn Class A1 60163 Tornado the Llangollen Railway Society explored the possibility of recreating a new build Grange from existing parts of various locomotives, utilising the "kit of standard bits" construction approach adopted by the GWR.

 After the Beeching Axe, British Railways had sold many of its steam locomotives to a number of privately owned scrap yards, the most famous of which was Woodham Brothers in Barry Island, South Wales.
 Whilst many of the early locomotives that were recovered from Barry were complete, later examples lacked non-ferrous fittings, pipework and valve gear, and were at worst simply frames, wheels, and a rusty boiler.
 Purchasers faced the dilemma of restoring their locomotive using newly fabricated parts, or dismantling it and using the parts to restore other, more complete, examples.

 The Grange project represents a third approach, by using parts from scrapped locomotives in a new-build project.